 Q. Can I still go out on TVA public land?

 A. Yes!
 However, we encourage you to maintain the appropriate physical distancing and avoid large groups.
 Also, follow the guidance provided the Leave No Trace environmental education program.
-Remember, all public restrooms are closed along with all beach areas, visitor centers and large group pavilions, so plan accordingly
+Remember, most public restrooms are closed along with all beach areas, visitor centers and large group pavilions, so plan accordingly

 Q. Did TVA have a plan for this type of event?